IIIF/website/source/_news/2024-08-6-french-ministry.md

   The International Image Interoperability Framework Consortium is delighted to announce the French Ministry of Culture is a new member.

 ---
-**IIIF Consortium Welcomes the French Ministry of Culture as a New Member**

 The International Image Interoperability Framework Consortium is delighted to announce the French Ministry of Culture has joined the Consortium as a full member.